Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The Chapman--Enskog method for linearized Grad's equations

 Here $D$ is an arbitrary differential operator with constant coefficients.

-Given the initial condition (\ref{ns133}), the Chapman-Enskog equations (\ref{procedure133}) and (\ref{operators133}) are recurrently solvable.
+Given the initial condition (\ref{ns133}), the Chapman--Enskog equations (\ref{procedure133}) and (\ref{operators133}) are recurrently solvable.
 Finally, by terminating the computation at the order $N\ge0$, we obtain the $N$th order approximations to the expansions (\ref{expansion}), $\s_{N}$ and ${\bfq}_N $:

-Substituting these expressions instead of the functions $\s$ and ${\bfq}$ in the equations (\ref{balanceequations}), we close the latter to give the hydrodynamic equations of the order $N$.
-In particular, $N=0$ results in the Navier-Stokes approximation, $N=1$ and $N=2$ give the Burnett and the super-Burnett approximations, respectively, and so on.
+Substituting these expressions instead of the functions $\s$ and ${\bfq}$ in (\ref{balanceequations}), we close the latter to give the hydrodynamic equations of the order $N$.
+In particular, $N=0$ results in the Navier--Stokes approximation, $N=1$ and $N=2$ give the Burnett and the super-Burnett approximations, respectively, and so on.

-Though the `microscopic' features of Grad's moment equations are, of course, much simpler as compared with the Boltzmann equation, the Chapman-Enskog procedure for them just described is not trivial.
-Our purpose is to study explicitly the features of the gradient expansions like (\ref{expansion}) in the highly non-equilibrium domain, in particular, to find out to what extend the finite-order truncations (\ref{truncation133}) approximate the solution, and what kind of alternative strategies to find approximations are possible.
-In the following, when referring to Grad's equations, we use the notation $mDnM$, where $m$ is the spatial dimension of corresponding fields, and $n$ is the number of these fields.
+Though the ``microscopic" features of Grad's moment equations are, of course, much simpler in comparison to the Boltzmann equation, the Chapman--Enskog procedure just described is not trivial.
+Our purpose is to study explicitly the features of the gradient expansions like (\ref{expansion}) in the highly non-equilibrium domain, and, in particular, to find out to what extend the finite-order truncations (\ref{truncation133}) approximate the solution, and what kind of alternative strategies to find approximations are possible.
+In the following, when referring to Grad's equations, we use the notation $mDnM$, where $m$ is the spatial dimension of the corresponding fields, and $n$ is the number of these fields.
 For example, the above system is the $3D13M$ Grad's system.